 Education Research and Development Centers.
 Under the education research and development centers competition, NCER will consider only applications that address one of the following education research topics:

 - Scaling Up Effective Schools

 Research on Statistical and Research Methodology in Education.
 Under the research on statistical and research methodology in education competition, NCER will consider only applications that address research on statistical and research methodology in education.

 Evaluation of State and Local Education Programs and Policies.
-Under the three Evaluation of State and Local Education Programs and Policies competitions, NCER will consider only applications that address the evaluation of State and local education programs and policies.
+Under the two evaluations of State and local education programs and policies competitions, NCER will consider only applications that address the evaluation of State and local education programs and policies.

 Special Education Research.
 Under the two special education research competitions, NCSER will consider only applications that address one of the following special education research topics:

-- Early Intervention and Early Learning in Special Education.
+- Early Intervention and Early Childhood Special Education

 Special Education Research Training.
 Under the special education research training competition, NCSER will consider only applications for Postdoctoral Research Training.

 Special Education Research and Development Centers.
-Under the special education research and development centers competition, NCSER will consider only applications that address the following research topic:
+Under the special education research and development centers competition, NCSER will consider only applications that address one of the following research topics:

 Applicable Regulations: The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 74, 77, 80, 81, 82, 84, 85, 86, 97, 98, and 99.
 In addition, 34 CFR part 75 is applicable, except for the provisions in 34 CFR 75.100, 75.101(b), 75.102, 75.103, 75.105, 75.109(a), 75.200, 75.201, 75.209, 75.210, 75.211, 75.217, 75.219, 75.220, 75.221, 75.222, and 75.230.